GlobalSport/state-decorator/README.md

 A notification function can be called when the asynchronous action succeeded or failed.

+1. Set notification function on success/error:
+   1. Set global _notifyError_ and/or _notifySuccess_ using _setNotifyErrorFunction_ and/or setNotifySuccessFunction at application initialization time _OR_
-1. Pass a function to _notifySuccess_ and/or _notifyError_ properties of the StateDecorator.
+   2. specify a function to _notifySuccess_ and/or _notifyError_ options or properties of the useStateDecorator.
-2. In each asynchronous action, set
+1. In each asynchronous action, set:

-- _errorMessage_ (static message) or _getErrorMessage_ (message built from the error and action parameters)
+   1. _errorMessage_ (static message) or _getErrorMessage_ (message built from the error and action parameters) _OR_
-- _successMessage_ (static message) or _getSuccessMessage_ (message built from the action result and parameters)
+   2. _successMessage_ (static message) or _getSuccessMessage_ (message built from the action result and parameters)

 ### <a name="ErrorManagement"></a>Error management